National Construction Code (NCC) information seminars 2019 - Perth

 The majority of applications received for building service registration are not complete, need further clarification or evidence or don't meet the requirements.
 This might cost you valuable time and money.

 Licensing Services offers an information session for prospective builders aimed at outlining the requirements so prospective applicants can get early advice.

 Venue: Ground floor, Mason Bird Building, 303 Sevenoaks Street, Cannington

-When: First Tuesday of the month from May to December 2018
+When: First Tuesday of the month from February to December 2019, except May 2019

 The session will give you information on:

 - the correct forms to use and how to complete them; and

 There will also be time for questions and answers during which Licensing Services staff can provide practical and tailored advice.

 - Michael Tuang, Principal Registration and Licensing Officer